Connect with others who understand.

 • Alerting — Reaching and maintaining an alert state

-• Executive control — Deciding what to pay attention to when there is conflicting information
+• Executive control — Deciding what to focus on when faced with conflicting information

 Chronic Pain